How Abu Dhabi Road became Sheikh Zayed Road

-This road did not exist in 1971.
-Vehicles travelling between the two towns followed sand tracks along the beachline with the ever present risk of becoming lost or stuck in sand.
+Sheikh Zayed Road did not exist in 1971.
+Vehicles travelling between Dubai and Abu Dhabi followed sand tracks along the beachline with the ever present risk of becoming lost or stuck in sand.
 No Mobile Phones to call for help!
 Breaking down meant staying with the vehicle and hoping help will came your way.
 Travellers relied on taxis.
 Taxi drivers knew these sand tracks and avoided potential problems.

 United but not the same